FledPaul/intan/README.md

 ## About The Project
 <br>
-With Antio I try to provide an easy to use tool to analyze IP addresses.
+With Intan I try to provide an easy to use tool to analyze IP addresses.

 ### Built With